amontalenti/rapid-web-slides/README.md

 [tutorial]: https://us.pycon.org/2013/schedule/presentation/13/
 [youtube]: https://www.youtube.com/watch?v=muMRNYPmQxE

-This [blog post][blog] covers the tutorial and all the appropriate links in details, and this information was spun out of one of my blog's most popular posts, ["How to build a web app fast: Python, HTML, and JavaScript resources"][origblog].
+This [blog post][blog] covers the tutorial and all the appropriate links in detail, and this information was spun out of one of my blog's most popular posts, ["How to build a web app fast: Python, HTML, and JavaScript resources"][origblog].